 Plagiarism and Academic Conduct Policy

 The HCDE department adheres to the College of Engineering's and the UW academic misconduct policies with regard to plagiarism.
-Effective August 18, 2017 an updated Student Conduct Code went into effect.
-For policy guidelines, carefully read the updated COE policy and the UW policy.
-The COE policy can be found here.
+View the College of Engineering statement of principles of academic honesty, integrity, and responsibility.

 What is Plagiarism?

 One of the most common forms of cheating is plagiarism, using anotherʹs words or ideas without proper citation.
 When students plagiarize, they usually do so in one of the following six ways:

 - Using another writerʹs words without proper citation.
 If you use another writerʹs words, you must place quotation marks around the quoted material and include a footnote or other indication of the source of the quotation.

 - Using another writerʹs ideas without proper citation.
 When you use another authorʹs ideas, you must indicate with footnotes or other means where this information can be found.
 Your instructors want to know which ideas and judgments are yours and which you arrived at by consulting other sources.
 Even if you arrived at the same judgment on your own, you need to acknowledge that the writer you consulted also came up with the idea.